Death of Jeffrey Epstein: Subsequent criminal trials and developments

-On November 19, 2019, federal prosecutors in New York indicted MCC guards Michael Thomas and Tova Noel, charging them with multiple counts of falsifying records and conspiracy to falsify records.
+On November 19, 2019, federal prosecutors in New York indicted MCC guards Michael Thomas and Tova Noel, charging Noel with 5 counts of falsifying records, Thomas 3 counts, and both 1 count of conspiracy to falsify records.
 The charges were based on video footage obtained by prosecutors, showing that the guards did not check on Epstein for eight hours.
 Instead, they made personal searches on their computers and slept.
 According to Geoffrey Berman, the U.S. Attorney for the Southern District of New York, during that time they repeatedly signed records affirming they had performed the required checks.
 Their bail was set at $100,000.
 They claimed they were "scapegoats" for larger issues within the federal prison system.
 In May 2021, a judge approved a deferred prosecution deal, through which the guards can avoid a conviction and sentence if they comply with specific terms.

 In a December 2019 court proceeding against Epstein's cellmate Nick Tartaglione, federal prosecutors reported that the surveillance footage from outside Epstein's cell during the July 23 incident had disappeared.
 Tartaglione's defense, who claimed that the footage showed Tartaglione saving Epstein's life, hoped that it would illustrate Tartaglione's character.
 His lawyer had requested that the footage be kept on July 25, two days after the incident.
 Judge Kenneth Karas requested that the government determine what had happened to the footage.
 Several days later, federal prosecutors reversed their statement, claiming they had found the missing footage.
 But in January 2020, they admitted the footage had been permanently deleted because of a "clerical error".